StreamHPC/OpenCL-SDK/samples/extensions/khr/nbody/README.md

 ### Application flow

 Application flow is primarily dictated by `cl::sdk::InteropWindow`, more specifically by `cl::ask::InteropWindow::run()`.
-For a deatiled overview of what the `InteropWindow` utility does, please refer to the [SDK library documentation](../../../../lib/SDK.md).
+For a detailed overview of what the `InteropWindow` utility does, please refer to the [SDK library documentation](../../../../lib/SDK.md).

 ### Double buffering

 The kernel used to implement the gravitational interaction and time-stepping in a fused manner uses double-buffering of some of the data.
-Because it is not possible
+It is not possible to calculate forces between the particles and carry out the forward-Euler in the same kernel without global syncing.
+(Some praticles may have already updated their position while others are still summing up forces, using the now out-of-sync positions.)

 ### Implicit interop context synchronization

-This sample uses basic and implicit interop context synchronization.For a detailed overview on the various ways OpenCL and OpenGL can be synchronized, refer to [Synchronizing the two APIs](https://github.com/KhronosGroup/OpenCL-Guide/blob/main/chapters/how_does_opencl-opencl_interop.md#Synchronizing-the-two-APIs) section of the OpenCL-OpenGL interop guide.
+This sample uses basic and implicit interop context synchronization.
+For a detailed overview on the various ways OpenCL and OpenGL can be synchronized, refer to [Synchronizing the two APIs](https://github.com/KhronosGroup/OpenCL-Guide/blob/main/chapters/how_does_opencl-opencl_interop.md#Synchronizing-the-two-APIs) section of the OpenCL-OpenGL interop guide.

 ### Used API surface